kircktd/HSCR/README.md

 * Mike Bott of [Hammerspace](https://hammerspace.com)
 for Python support.
 * chatGPT of [chatGPT](https://chat.openai.com/)
 for support of the quick conversion of older bash scripts to python.
-It acted as a reference guide that enabled advanced code structure using my novice python skills.
+It acted as a reference guide that enabled an advanced code structure using my novice python skills.